Vision, Mission, Guiding Principles

 These pillars will guide the long-term direction for the organization and serves as the foundation for annual business plans going forward.

 The overview of the Strategic Plan can be found on the website here.
+You can also learn more in our official announcement.

 We hope you take the time to read it through and share your comments and questions with us at hello@cphrmb.ca.